 After a person contracts chickenpox, the VZV virus lies dormant in the nervous system and may reactivate in adulthood.

-Studies have shown that, prior to the introduction of chickenpox vaccines, over 90% of people experience the effects of chickenpox in the first years of their lives, and 1 in 3 people will develop shingles in their lifetime.
+Studies have shown that before 2017, over 90% of people experience the effects of chickenpox in the first years of their lives, and 1 in 3 people will develop shingles in their lifetime.
 Shingles particularly affects older adults and is most common for people aged 50 or over.

 People with cardiovascular conditions, respiratory conditions (such as asthma, or chronic obstructive pulmonary disease (COPD), and/or metabolic disorders such as diabetes) are at increased risk of shingles, as are individuals whose immune system may not be working properly as a result of a known disease, or who are taking medications that suppress the immune system (for example, undergoing cancer treatment, a bone marrow or organ transplant, or suffering from immune deficiencies and/or autoimmune diseases).